 To find out if your building is listed, you can search Historic England’s website: https://historicengland.org.uk/listing/the-list/

-To find out if your building is locally listed, search the local planning authority’s database which may also identify any other heritage constraints such as conservation areas, archaeological priority areas etc.
+To find out if your building is locally listed, search the local planning authority’s database which may also identify any necessary listed building consent required and other heritage constraints such as conservation areas, archaeological priority areas etc.

 What does this mean for my listed building?